mudl0rd/mudl0rd/README.md

-# ⚡ There is 0 end-user support on anything done here.
+# ⚡ There is no end-user support done here.

 ## Why no support?